roxcarpio/cka-exercises/docs/c.application_lifecycle_management.md

     </p>
     </details>

 1. Modify the previous configmap (e.g change the LICENSE file).
 Check that the file has been updated automatically in the nginx pod.
-Remove the configmap and the pod
+Remove the configmap and the pod.

     <details><summary>show</summary>
     <p>